memphisdev/documentation/docs/dashboard-gui/stations.md

 ---
-description: >-
+title: Stations
-  On this page, you can see all factory stations with their corresponding details
+description: On this page, you can see all factory stations with their corresponding details
 ---

 # Stations